iamghostgirl/iamghostgirl.github.com/_posts/2016-1-17-Beginning.md

 But yesterday I watched [The Internet's Own Boy](https://www.youtube.com/watch?v=vXr-2hwTk58) and something inside me changed.

+I have been tantalized by the world of hacktivism, privacy, freedom of information before, but this is different.

 This is only the beginning.[^1]

 [^1]: Hey, it's a footnote.